sammarks/cloudformation-video-thumbnail/README.md

 https://sammarks-cf-templates-us-east-2.s3.amazonaws.com/video-thumbnail/VERSION/template.yaml
 ```

+### Subscribing to object creation events

+S3 does not allow two separate Lambda functions to be subscribed to the same
+event types on a single bucket.
+Because of this, the template creates an SNS
+topic to serve as the messenger for the S3 notifications, and the internal
+Lambda function subscribes to that SNS topic.

+Because of this, if you want to subscribe to the object creation events in your
+own Lambda functions, simply create a Lambda function that references the
+`S3Topic` output of this stack.

 ### What's deployed?

 - Two S3 buckets: one for video input, one for video output.
 - A SNS topic for notifications.
+- A SNS topic for object created notifications for the input bucket.
 - A Lambda function to process the videos.

 ### How does it work?